No products in the cart.

 Benefits of Tai Chi for Stroke Recovery

-Further, because it encourages continuous movement, Tai Chi promotes dynamic movement more than traditional exercise programs, which generally focus on static or standing balance.
-The benefits of Tai Chi for stroke patients may come from the unique combination of slow, controlled movements paired with relaxation techniques.
+Further, because it encourages continuous movement, Tai Chi promotes dynamic movement more than traditional exercise programs and generally improves dynamic standing balance.
+The benefits of Tai Chi stroke recovery may come from the unique combination of slow, controlled movements paired with relaxation techniques.

 • Stress relief